Red Shirley

 In 2011, Reed said there was a "great impetus" to create the film Red Shirley, given that a lot of information would be lost if he didn't.
 The film's world première was at the 2010 Visions du Réel festival in Nyon, Switzerland, before appearing in New York at the Jewish Film Festival.
 The trailer for the documentary featured a collection of photographs and a conversation between Reed and his cousin Novick.
 Novick's nickname is "Red Shirley", hence the title of the film.
+This was Lou Reed's final film before his death in 2013.

 Summary

 Lou Reed interviews his cousin, Shirley Novick, on the eve of her 100th birthday.
 Novick recalls growing up in a small village in Poland during World War I; fleeing to the United States by way of Canada before World War II and losing her parents to the Nazis; toiling for 47 years in New York City's garment district, where she became a labor activist; reuniting with her sisters, who had emigrated to Palestine; and taking part in the March on Washington for Jobs and Freedom in 1963.